Consdata/kouncil/docs/DEPLOYMENT.md

           port: 9094
 ```

-Above configuration is using IAM access to AWS MSK cluster and you should provide `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` as environment variables to Kouncil.
+Above configuration is using IAM access to Amazon MSK cluster and you should provide `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` as environment variables to Kouncil.
-And this two values should be generated to the user which has access to AWS MSK cluster and his username should be provided in `awsProfileName` in Kouncil configuration.
+And this two values should be generated to the user which has access to Amazon MSK cluster and his username should be provided in `awsProfileName` in Kouncil configuration.

 ## WebSocket allowed origins configuration
 By default, WebSocket allowed origins are set to *, which can be inefficient from the security point of view.
 You can easily narrow it down, setting `allowedOrigins` environment variable like that: